 House prices fell for the first time in 15 months in October, says Nationwide

+House prices fall for first time in 15 months after mini-budget turmoil, says Nationwide

-The 0.9% drop marked the first monthly decline since July 2021 and the housing market looks set to slow, Nationwide Building Society said.
+The drop marked the first monthly decline since July 2021 and the housing market looks set to slow, Nationwide Building Society says

 House prices fell month on month for the first time in 15 months in October, according to an index.

-The 0.9% drop marked the first monthly decline since July 2021 and was the biggest decrease since June 2020.
+The 0.9 per cent drop marked the first monthly decline since July 2021 and was the biggest decrease since June 2020.

-Annual house price growth also slowed sharply to 7.2% in October, from 9.5% in September, Nationwide Building Society said.
+Annual house price growth also slowed sharply to 7.2 per cent in October, from 9.5 per cent in September, Nationwide Building Society said.

 Across the UK, the average house price in October was £268,282 – and the housing market looks set to slow in the months ahead, the society added.

-Robert Gardner, Nationwide’s chief economist, said: “October saw a sharp slowdown in annual house price growth, to 7.2% from 9.5% in September.
+Robert Gardner, Nationwide’s chief economist, said: “October saw a sharp slowdown in annual house price growth, to 7.3 per cent from 9.5 per cent in September.

 “The market has undoubtedly been impacted by the turmoil following the mini-budget, which led to a sharp rise in market interest rates.